DutchMoney/transaction-server-cpp-v1/README.md

 - [X] Add all tests and their description to README
 - [X] Test out adding multiple items to multiple users concurrently
 - [X] Add read/write locks per item/user in transaction (only added a reader writer lock for the item map)
+- [X] Add a Transaction Manager to hold a group of transactions and perform actions on them
+- [X] Add test for all TransactionManager methods to ensure edge cases are covered
 ## Future
 ### Threading
 1. Test out adding multiple items to multiple users concurrently